yubowenok/testgen/README.md

 ```bash
 python test_packer.py < groups.spec
 ```
-The first n1 cases (numbered by input00.txt, input01.txt ...) will be written to the 1st input file (input00.txt),
+The first n1 cases (numbered by input000.txt, input001.txt ...) will be written to the 1st input file (input000.txt),
-the first n2 cases will be written to the 2nd input file (input01.txt), and so on.
+the first n2 cases will be written to the 2nd input file (input001.txt), and so on.
 Please make sure that the input folder contains sufficient number of cases.
 If there are unused cases in the input folder, they will be deleted.

+Test packer will give incorrect order if the number of cases exceed 999, as it sorts the input filenames lexicographically, e.g. input1000.txt appears before input999.txt.